-Well hello there everyone.
-It's the weekend — a blessedly long weekend — and we have one last recipe for you to cap off Ice Cream Week: An easier, quicker take on the classic ice cream cake, one that will take you only about 10 minutes to put together.
-But be warned: the last slice may disappear from the dessert table in even less time than it takes to make this easy, creamy, chocolatey frozen Oreo cake.
+Want an easier, quicker take on the classic ice cream cake?
+One that will take you only about 10 minutes to put together?
+This is it.
+But be warned: The last slice may disappear from the dessert table in even less time than it takes to make this easy, creamy, chocolatey frozen Oreo cake.

 But making an ice cream cake at home is quite a labor of love.
 It's time-consuming and a little tricky, since you need to bake a cake and cool it, then stack it carefully with ice cream rounds that have been frozen in the same shape as the cake.

 I take a much more slap-dash approach to the cake-and-ice-cream combo here, with a store-bought chocolate cake (although of course you can use a homemade cake!) that has been chopped up and mixed with ice cream.
 It is more like a trifle than a layer cake, with chunks of cake mixed with custard-like ice cream.
 If you prefer more distinct layers of ice cream and cake, of course, this won't quite do it, but personally I find this approach much easier and simpler.

 I get the ice cream really soft and layer it with chopped cake held together with more ice cream, and pack it all into a springform pan to hold it together.
 After it freezes solid, it's easy to unmold this cake — almost as easy as making it, which takes all of 10 minutes.